-- A degree in LCA at the undergraduate or graduate level (submit copy of diploma)
+- A degree in LCA at the undergraduate or graduate level (submit a copy of the diploma)

-- A degree in environmental science or environmental engineering (submit copy of diploma), plus
+- A degree in environmental science or environmental engineering (submit a copy of the diploma), plus

 submitting proof of an LCA internship or externship (at least 3 months, shown by a letter from

 employer) or participation in doing an LCA (LCA study submitted)